Translate

 She placed her hand on the trunk.

-Her hand remained pressed against the tree, but now it felt softer, like skin, warm and pulsing.
+Her hand remained pressed against the tree, yet now it felt softer, like skin, warm and pulsing.
 She tried to pull away, but her fingers were stuck.
 She tugged harder, but the tree wouldn’t let go.

 “Stay.”